5 gallon fish tanks make excellent aquariums.

 For more information about plants that can thrive in a 5 gallon tank, check out my article on almost unkillable aquarium plants.

-If you want to learn about setting up an even smaller tank, check out my step by step guide to aquascaping a 3 gallon betta bowl.
+Or, if you want to learn about setting up an even smaller tank than a 5 gallon, check out my step by step guide to aquascaping a 3 gallon betta bowl.

 The reward of small tanks comes from the effort and care we put into them.